 Depends on the language you're learning

-Whether Babbel or Rosetta Stone is right for you depends greatly on which language your learning.
+When it comes down to Babbel vs Rosetta Stone which one is right for you depends greatly on which language your learning.
 Some languages may not be offered, while others may be offered but have little content.

-Also there are some languages that don't work well with Babbel or Rosetta Stone's methods (particularly languages which are further from English on the language family tree).
+Also there are some languages that don't work well with Babbel or Rosetta Stone's methods (particularly languages which are further from English on the linguistic family tree).

-Popular languages that work well on RS or Babbel
+Popular languages that work well on Rosetta Stone or Babbel

 The majority of most popular foreign languages are available on both RS and Babbel, and work well with their respective courses.

 When Babbel and Rosetta Stone were designed, they were designed with the romance languages in mind.
-This is because languages like Spanish and French are closely related to English and immensely popular among language learners.
+This is because languages like Spanish and French are closely related to English and immensely popular among those learning a new language.

 So most companies designing a language course do so around these languages.
 If you happen to be learning one of these languages then it might be worth checking out Rosetta Stone or Babbel.